At Appletree Medical Practice we have a number of specialist clinics, visiting services and advice available.

 However, ear syringing IS A LAST RESORT.

 Ear drops to soften wax are available from pharmacies, (e.g. sodium bicarbonate, almond oil or olive oil ear drops).
-A few drops of the oil, warmed on a warm spoon and inserted into the ear canal will soften the wax and help to break it up.
+A few drops of the oil, and inserted into the ear canal will soften the wax and help to break it up.
 You will need to tilt your head or lie on one side for at least 10 minutes after inserting the drops.
-The drops MUST be inserted 2-3 times a day for at least TEN DAYS.
+The drops MUST be inserted 2-3 times a day for at least 2 weeks.
 If you cannot get help to instil the drops, it might be easier to use a dropper (available from a pharmacy).

 What NOT to do